 In this assessment a total of 156 municipalities were identified providing wastewater services consisting of 821 treatment systems.
-In 2012, a total of 153 plants were identified as being of a critical risk, A further 212 plants identified as being of a high risk, thus representing 44% of the total National composition of wastewater plants considered as being of a wastewater risk with reference to the effluent treatment processes.
-The report validated the excessive risk, but with no real solution to mitigate the public health risk associated with the pollution of water resources.
+In 2012, a total of 153 plants were identified as being of a critical risk in relation to design capacity, operational flow exceeding capacities and non-compliance pertaining the quality of effluent discharged which inter alia creates risks to human health.
+A further 212 plants were identified as being of a high risk, thus representing 44% of the total National composition of wastewater plants considered as being of a wastewater risk with reference to the effluent treatment processes.
+It is however critical that solutions be sought to mitigate the public health risk associated with the pollution of water resources cited in terms of the Green Drop Report.
 The lowest performing province with 96.1% of all its plants within the critical risk category was the Northern Cape.

-The critical status of a wastewater treatment is not only assessed on its effluent treatment, but also on its capacity.
-Should the infrastructure or capacity of a treatment plant be overloaded, it means that incoming effluent into the plant is discharged without being treated due to the excessive volumes coming in.
+The critical status of a wastewater treatment plant is not only assessed on its effluent treatment, but also on its capacity.
+Should the infrastructure or capacity of a treatment plant be overloaded, it means that incoming effluent into the plant is discharged without being treated due to the excessive incoming volumes, unless sufficient buffering facilities exist to protect the pollution of downstream water resources.

-In some instances the capacity and inflow of various waste water treatment plants are unknown, thus being indicative of possibly severe overloading and subsequent effluent discharges into our natural resources.
-Examples of this can be seen in the Kwa-Zulu Natal Region where in 10 of the 18 plants’ flow monitoring still needs to be initiated, while 7 out of the 18 plants are functioning within the high risk space.
+In some instances the capacity and inflow of various waste water treatment plants are unknown, thus the possibility exists that the WWTP’s could be severely overloaded and which may result in untreated effluent discharges into our natural resources.
+Examples of this can be seen in the Kwa-Zulu Natal Region where in 10 of the 18 plants’ flow monitoring still needs to be initiated, while 7 out of the 18 plants are functioning within the high risk parameter reflected in the Green Drop Report.

-Based on the actual findings of the abovementioned 2012 Green Drop Awards it can therefore be confirmed that irrespective of the overwhelming unrestrained non-compliance of waste treatment works very little was done to call those responsible to account for their transgressions.
-Pollution through effluent discharge has not yet been properly regulated through proper legalistic processes and has in the past only been sanctioned through interdictory processes, legislative oversight and very limited class actions against the wrongdoers.
+Based on the actual findings of the abovementioned 2012 Green Drop Awards and comparing it to the findings of the preceding 2011 Green Drop Awards it can therefore be confirmed that irrespective of the overwhelming unrestrained non-compliance of waste treatment works the situation pertaining to non-compliance had aggravated.
+Pollution through effluent discharge has not yet been properly regulated through proper legalistic processes and has in the past only been sanctioned through interdictory processes, legislative oversight including intervention protocols and very limited class actions against the non-compliant authorities.
+Thus would additional remedies or strategies like “Command and Control Systems not be better suited for WWTP non-compliance?

 LEGAL REMEDIES AND CASE LAW TO ADDRESS NEGLIGENCE ASSOCIATED WITH EFFLUENT DISCHARGE

-To date the actual polluters like various local authorities has only been exposed to interdictory processes, without any civil litigation or pursuance thereof.
-Specific reference to interdicts served in the prohibition of our local authorities to discharge untreated effluent, include the recent cases of Save the Vaal successfully acquiring an interdict against the Emfuleni Local Municipality to prohibit the discharge of untreated effluent into the Vaal River system because of its failing sanitation pumping system.
+To date the actual polluters like various local authorities have only been exposed to interdictory processes, without any criminal litigation or pursuance thereof.
+Specific reference to interdicts served in the prohibition of our local authorities to discharge untreated effluent, includes the recent case of Save the Vaal in which an interdict was successfully acquired against the Emfuleni Local Municipality to prohibit the discharge of untreated effluent into the Vaal River system due to its failing sanitation pumping system.

 INTERDICTS GRANTED AGAINST MUNICIPALITIES

-Other actions include the granting of an interdict by the Eastern Cape Local Division against the Ndlambe Local Municipality who also discharged effluent into the Bushman’s River.
+Other actions include the granting of an interdict by the Grahamstown High Court against the Ndlambe Local Municipality who also discharged effluent into the Bushman’s River.
 The founding affidavit sought interdictory remedy in terms of section 19(1) of the NWA and section 28 of the National Environmental Management Act 36 of 1998.

-In Agritrans CC and Another v Mafube Municipality the Free State Division also held the accounting officer (municipal manager) in contempt based on his failure to ensure the continued maintenance of effluent pumping systems.
+In Agritrans CC and Another v Mafube Municipality the Bloemfontein High Court in the Orange Free State Provincial Division also held the accounting officer (municipal manager) in contempt based on his failure to ensure the continued maintenance of effluent pumping systems.

 CRIMINAL LIABILITY OF MUNICIPALITIES AND THEIR EMPLOYEES